lightning/bolts/07-routing-gossip.md

   that it wants the gossip to refer to.

 The receiver:
-  - SHOULD send all gossip messages whose `timestamp` is greater or equal to `first_timestamp`, and less than `first_timestamp` plus `timestamp_range`.
-	- MAY wait for the next outgoing gossip flush to send these.
   - SHOULD restrict future gossip messages to those whose `timestamp` is greater or equal to `first_timestamp`, and less than `first_timestamp` plus `timestamp_range`.